stan-dev/design-docs/designs/0003-parallel_autodiff.md

 onto an index set which defines the output std vector.
 Doing so makes every function evaluation per element of the input sequence fully *independent* of any other evaluation.
-Note that the function only requires that each element out is of the same c++ type, but it's actual shape is allowed to vary between elements.
-A direct export of the function to the Stan language may thus need additional considerations.
+Note that the function only requires that each element is of the same c++ type, but it's actual shape is allowed to vary between elements (so returned Eigen matrices would be allowed to have different sizes from element to element).
+A direct export of the function to the Stan language may need additional considerations.

 ## Parallel Reduce

-Dereferenced start and end iterators of a sub slice of the complete input sequence are passed into the BinaryFunction function object.
+The `BinaryFunction` function object is called with dereferenced start and end iterators which represent a continuous sub slice of the input sequence.
 The end iterator will refer to the last element of the to be reduced sub slice of the input sequence (so it includes the last element).
 The function is expected to reduce the sub slice and to return an element of the same type as the initial provided to the reduce facility.
 The individual elements returned from multiple sub slices will be summed together.
 Therefore, summation of two returned elements must result in the same scalar type and the summation must be associative as the summation order is not necessarily guaranteed.

 Note that the actual slicing of the input data is not performed by the reduce function itself.
 Instead, the actual sub slicing is left to the